matthias-blomme/ad-project-document/book/src/poc/poc.md

 All implementations must implement the **mandatory requirements** and **customizable requirements** as described below.

-## Publicly Accessible API
-Document your publicly accessible API according to the OpenAPI specification. <br>This will be taught in the "Information Systems" module.

-Remember that you are documenting the **entirety of the concept** here. <br>The objective is to consider which aspects of your solution you will expose to the public and how. <br>Not all endpoints or channels written in the API specification will be implemented.
-The implemented endpoints depend on the POC scope.

-Endpoints not belonging to the POC must return a 'not implemented' error.

 ## Mandatory Requirements for All Projects

 The following are mandatory requirements that **must** be implemented in your project. <br>See the page of each repository (client, server, test environment) for specific details.